HemingwayLee/data-collection/README.md

     * Check it randomly
     * Tool to evaluate
 * work with temporary employee (training and task management)
+  * Knows the contracts (e.g., NDA), agency, and law
+  * Need to provide clear job/project description and deadline
+  * Interns are leaglly to learn
+    * They need a mentor

 ## Data pipeline related services
 * data migration or ETL